- 1 Jun 2017

 Many staff will already be using social media in a variety of ways in their lives outside the office.
 This policy relates to staff use of social media as part of their work.
 However, Scottish Government basic principles for use of social media (below) contains some general standards which, as a civil servant, you should adhere to regardless of whether you are acting in a personal or professional capacity.
 There is also guidance in our Q&A on the difference between official, professional and personal use.

-The Scottish Government recognises the opportunities offered by social media and encourages staff to use social media in their work as a means to help achieve the Government's Purpose, and in ways that are consistent with our obligations as civil servants.
+We recognise the opportunities offered by social media and encourages staff to use social media in their work as a means to help achieve the Government's Purpose, and in ways that are consistent with our obligations as civil servants.

 To this end:

-- We will provide training and guidance wherever possible to help you to make the most effective use of social media
+- we will provide training and guidance wherever possible to help you to make the most effective use of social media

-- We will make it as simple as possible to access social media facilities from our network and remove barriers wherever we can
+- we will make it as simple as possible to access social media facilities from our network and remove barriers wherever we can

-- We will support staff who use social media as part of their professional development
+- we will support staff who use social media as part of their professional development

 Using social media in your capacity as a civil servant puts you in a position where you can affect the Scottish Government's reputation and standing, for better or worse.
 We therefore expect you to adhere to basic standards.
 We want you to be able to share what you are doing to progress the work of the Scottish Government, but you must nonetheless respect the needs of the Government to protect its reputation, its legal obligations, its information, and its systems.